asaltanubes/TFG-Killing-vector-fields/Escrito final/Introduction/Introduction.typ

 internal degrees of freedom a theory might have, that maintains some aspect of the theory invariant.

-In the case of classical mechanics the main object that encapsulates the behavior of the system allowing for the computation of the equations of motion.
+In the case of classical mechanics the Lagrangian encapsulates the behavior of the system allowing for the computation of the equations of motion.
 Therefore a symmetry in classical mechanics is any transformation to the Lagrangian that doesn't change the equations of motion.